clobee/clobee-archive.github.io/docs/CTF/THM/crack_the_hash.md

 hashcat --help | grep bcrypt # Find the hash id

 # Thanks to THM '****' we know the length of the answer
-hashcat -m 3200 -a 3 hash.txt '?l?l?l?'
+hashcat -m 3200 -a 3 hash.txt '?l?l?l?l'
 $2y$12$Dwt1BZj6pcyc3Dy1FWZ5ieeUznr71EeNkJkUlypTsgbX1H68wsRom:bleh
 ```
 Because this challenge was a bit more involved I had to dig into hashcat options.
-I am using attack mode 3 now, which corresponds to a brute force attack.
+I used attack mode 3 now, which corresponds to a brute force attack.
-Attack mode 3 still takes a single parameter: a mask.
+Attack mode 3 takes a single parameter: a mask.
 This tells hashcat the format of the passwords it should attempt.

 Each occurrence of ?a will be replaced with a printable ASCII characters (numbers, letters, symbols).